mojaveexpressguide/mojaveexpressguide.github.io/docs/Gun Weapon Retextures.md

 ### [DKS and Friends](https://www.nexusmods.com/newvegas/mods/79689) ![](../static/img/Performance.png)

-Mesh and texture replacer for the sniper rifle and unique that are found in FNV and Tale of Two Wastelands mod.
+Mesh and texture replacer for the sniper rifle and uniques.

 **Installation:**